Celine Dion Is Coming To ‘The Voice’ As A Mentor For Returning Judge Gwen Stefani [Video]

 “I know Gwen very well.
 I know her career, I know how beautiful she is.”

-Not only does Celine Dion respect Gwen’s musical career and her beauty, according to Dion, she is sold on Gwen’s clothing line, L.A.M.B., too.
+Not only does Celine Dion respect Gwen’s musical career and her beauty, according to Dion, but she is also sold on Gwen’s clothing line, L.A.M.B., too.
 Particularly a gold jacket that Celine said resulted in a ton of positive attention during a recent skiing trip.

 @celinedion has the gold jacket from @gwenstefani's collab with @burtonsnowboard @LAMBfashion ???????????? pic.twitter.com/hVyUmSx0By